Caring for Elderly Parents at Home

 Inspect the Home

 The first thing that you should do is inspect the home to see how safe it is.
 Take the time to assess different hazards such as the fall risk that may increase due to loosely fitted rugs that can slip underneath the feet.
-Rooms or hallways that are cluttered with furniture and other items may be difficult to navigate.
+Seniors may have trouble navigating cluttered rooms or hallways.
 Also check all of the smoke and carbon monoxide detectors in the home to make sure they are working properly.

 Install Grab Bars